earlfogel/UltraRogue/README.md

 To restore a different saved game, use "urogue \<filename\>".
 If you don't want to restore a saved game, run "urogue -new" (or delete the save file).

-Older UltraRogue versions (which may no longer be playable) are available from the roguelike archive at: https://britzl.github.io/roguearchive/
+Older urogue versions (which may no longer be playable) are available from the roguelike archive at: https://britzl.github.io/roguearchive/

 ## Prerequisites